Gabby Mayo

 Gabrielle Montoya Mayo (born January 26, 1989) is an American sprinter who specializes in the 100 metres.
 She attended Texas A&M University.

 A native of Raleigh, North Carolina, Mayo attended Southeast Raleigh Magnet High School.
 She won a silver and a gold medal at the 2006 World Junior Championships in Athletics.
 She was Track and Field News "High School Athlete of the Year" in 2006.
+Mayo was also honored as the 2006–07 NCHSAA Female Athlete of the Year.

 Mayo was part of a US 4 × 100 m relay squad that established the second fastest Jr time over that distance.
-It was the World Jr Record. at the time.
+It was the World Jr Record at the time.